Purandara Dasa: Biography

-In the course of his wandering he met the holy sage Vyasatirtha, one of the chief exponents of Madhwa philosophy and the Rajaguru of Krishnadevaraya, emperor of the Vijayanagara Empire.
+In the course of his wandering, he met the sage Vyasatirtha, one of the chief exponents of Madhwa philosophy and the Rajaguru of Krishnadevaraya, emperor of the Vijayanagara Empire.
 According to Prof. Sambamoorthy, Srinivasa had his formal initiation at the hands of Vyasatirtha in 1525 when he was about 40 years old, with the name Purandara Daasa bestowed on him.
-Purandara Daasa traveled extensively through the length and breadth of the Vijayanagara Empire and Pandharapur in Maharashtra composing and rendering soul-stirring songs in praise of God.
+Purandara Daasa travelled through the length and breadth of the Vijayanagara Empire and Pandharapur in Maharashtra composing and rendering soul-stirring songs in praise of God.
 He spent his last years in Hampi and also sang songs in Krishnadevaraya's court.
 The mantapa (mandap) in which he stayed is known as Purandara Daasa Mantapa (mandap) in Hampi.
-He died on 2 January 1565 at the age of 95.
-Within a short period after his death, Vijayanagara Empire collapsed.
+He died on 2 January 1564 at the age of 95.
+Within a short period after his death, the Vijayanagara Empire collapsed.
 Tradition and legend hold that he composed 475,000 keerthanas (songs).
 Further, according to this legend, his original desire was to compose 500,000 keerthanas.
 Being unable to do it in his present life, he requested his younger son to complete them.
 His son Madhwapathi told his father that he could do this in his next janma (birth).
 It is believed that he was reborn as the famous Vijayadasa—birthplace is Cheekalparvi village near Maanvi town, Raichur district in Karnataka State—and completed the remaining 25 thousand keerthanas as promised.
-Most of his songs are in praise of Lord Narayana and other Devatas.
-Due to this, he is believed to be an avatar of Naarada, the celestial singer and son of Goddess Saraswati.
-One of the trimurtis (three icons) of Carnaatic music, Saint Thyagaraja, has paid tribute to Purandara Daasa in his geya natakam (an opera) Prahlada Bhakti Vijayam.
+Most of his songs are in praise of Vishnu and other divinities.
+Due to this, he is believed to be an avatar of Narada, the celestial singer and son of goddess Saraswati.
+One of the Trimurtis (three icons) of Carnatic music, Saint Tyagaraja, has paid tribute to Purandara Dasa in his geya natakam (an opera) Prahlada Bhakti Vijayam.

-Influence on Carnatic music
+Dating

+Purandara Dasa's year of demise is 1564 as given by his son Madhvapati and this is well recorded.
+But his year of birth is unknown.
+Several different dates have been proposed by various scholars, authors and historians.
+B. N. K. Sharma in his book History of Dvaita Vedanta which was published in 1960, wrote year of birth of Purandara Dasa as 1484 based on his own logic and in later reprints he changed this year to 1494.
+But many scholars, authors and historians have different opinions on this.
+Authors Guy L. Beck of University of South Carolina and William Joseph Jackson of Oxford University gave dates as 1480-1564 CE.
+Prominent scholar Amaresh Datta, the chief editor of the Encyclopaedia of Indian Literature published by Sahitya Akademi in this book he gave Purandara Dasa dates as 1480-1564.
+But based on the historical event of Purandara Dasa meeting Annamacharya and the keerthanas (spiritual songs) that they have sung together on Sri Venkateshwara Swamy at Tirumala, which were recorded by Annamacharya's grandson Tallapaka Chinanna, Tirumala Tirupati Devasthanams gave year of birth of Purandara as 1470.